ENG 2100: Writing 1

 This project offers you a chance to reflect on your personal relationship to the theme of imagined futures by telling a story about your literacy practices, specifically in regard to the discourse of future possibilities.
 Building on the forward-looking questions and concerns of our class, your narrative should pay credence to your literacy in one of the topics listed in the link below.
 I welcome your contributions to this list and encourage you to make additions to it in the form of a Google Doc, which I will share with the group following our third class.

 With your literacy narrative, it’s important to recognize that you should not only illustrate but also intertwine moments in your life when you’ve engaged with the conventions of your chosen topic, as well as situated yourself in the conversations of its discourse community.
 For your narrative to be a narrative, that is, you ought to demonstrate the progressive means by which literacy and knowledge develops over time.
-Such memories should be interlocking and relational, driving the transitional logic of your story in such a way as to converge on the present moment and the possibility of your future growth.
-To that end, your narrative should conclude on a note of possibility, if only to gesture toward the potential ways in which you might imagine yourself learning more about the possibilities of this topic, both at Baruch and beyond.
+Such memories should be interlocking and relational, driving the transitional logic of your story in such a way as to converge on the present moment along with your potential for growth in the near and distant future.

 Major Project 2: Rhetorical Analysis